BetweenTheNumbers/slot-wr-analysis/README.md

 ## Limitations

-1. **Mannion has never called plays as OC.** Analysis assumes he implements Shanahan-Kubiak principles consistent with his coaching background.
+1. **Mannion has never called plays as OC.** Analysis assumes he implements Shanahan principles consistent with his coaching background.
 2. **No tracking data.** Route-specific separation and defender assignments not available in public data.
 3. **Slot WR identification is approximate** (ADOT < 10 as proxy).
 4. **Small sample for quality model** (79 WRs, appropriate for Ridge but not complex models).